alan-turing-institute/data-safe-haven-team/WaysofWork.md

 or review the project roadmap if it turns out it is not reflected the actual work being carried out or necessary for the project's success.

 ```
-This situation may arise in the begining, while we fully complete the roadmap and configure the repository, after that it should be rare.
+This situation may arise in the beginning, while we fully complete the roadmap and configure the repository, after that it should be rare.
 ```
 If this happen regularly it should be addressed, either there is a deviation from plans and goals or these are loosing validity.
 The next monthly meeting should be longer, at least two hours, and focused on the roadmap rather than progress.

-At any given moment the number of active stories you are directly working on should be farily limitted, do not worry about having to keep many in mind to choose the right one (take it to the RPM otherwise and they will help out)
+At any given moment the number of active stories you are directly working on should be fairly limited, do not worry about having to keep many in mind to choose the right one (take it to the RPM otherwise and they will help out)

 #### Story issues

 Stories are only created in this repo (data-safe-haven-team) and are "issues of issues", they contain and reflect a 'Piece of Work' or goal agreed as necessary for the success of the project during an all-hands meeting or discussion (typically a Monthly meeting).
-Stories will typically span longer than a month, while they do not have a defined maximum duration an usefull reference may be a quarter (they can take longer but we may want to consider deifning further intermediate goals).
+Stories will typically span longer than a month, while they do not have a defined maximum duration an useful reference may be a quarter (they can take longer but we may want to consider defining further intermediate goals).

 Stories should not be created without consensus, if you DO NEED to create one to reflect a big piece of work you are for certain doing then add the tag 'ForPrioritisation' and take it to the team.